mibzman/Ionic-Firebase-Example/README.md

 ## Note:

-This example project was originally from a project titles 'sybil'
+This example project was originally from another project titled 'sybil'